outpaddling/Coding-Standards/README.md

 bugs at a given time.

-4. The program should build with the native compilers and tools on any fully supported operating system (including RHEL, which uses older compilers, libraries, and kernels).
+4. The program should build with the native compilers and tools on any activelu maintained operating system (including RHEL, which uses older compilers, libraries, and kernels).
 Don't make end-users struggle with installing massive dependencies like newer GCC compilers just so you can play with the latest new language features.
 They are never